 “It was wonderful to see the children more engaged, and interacting with one another in a friendly and safe environment.
 Not only did they develop these useful life-skills, but, as we had hoped, their self-esteem and resilience were improved through the calm and purposeful atmosphere.”

 Clare Burcombe, SENCo

-Our Recycled Fashion clubs are designed for participants to:
+Our Recycled Fashion Clubs are designed for children to:

 - acquire skills for life, learning core sewing and repairing techniques

-- customise their own clothes with recycled materials
+- have fun customising their own clothes with recycled materials

 - develop an understanding of a sustainable approach to clothing and fashion

-While the workshops are often fashioned around core skills, the learning is generally driven by story.
-Thus the importance of recycling clothes finds purpose in making accessories for a fashion show; or the significance of a dress-up day at the Gladrags store finds children and young people using costume to express themselves in safe and interesting contexts.
+The learning is also driven by story.
+So the importance of recycling clothes finds purpose in making accessories for a fashion show; or the significance of a dress-up day at the Gladrags store finds children and young people using costume to express themselves in safe and imaginative contexts.

 Gladrags has been running sewing and craft workshops in Brighton and Newhaven since 2009!
 These workshops are mostly funded by us and we are always looking for new groups of children to share our skills with.